What Do We Know?

 [8] Noble, 2022, Sibling Sexual Abuse Professional Survey Report

-Children and teens who cause sexual harm to their siblings need to take responsibility, need extra guidance, supervision and professional help.
-However, they are unlikely to be pedophiles or to continue to sexually harm children into adulthood.
+Children and teens who cause sexual harm to their siblings need to take responsibility, and need extra guidance, supervision and professional help.
+However, there are many who do not continue to sexually harm children into adulthood.

 -